mofosyne/QuickMathJS/readme.md

 Feedback and contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.
 License

-MIT License.
-See the LICENSE file for more details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.